Ingenuity helicopter's historic Mars flight delayed again while NASA updates software

-We'll have to wait a bit longer to see a helicopter flying around on Mars.
-NASA has again pushed back the Ingenuity Mars helicopter's first experimental flight, which was originally set for Sunday, April 11.
+We'll still have to wait a bit longer to see a helicopter flying around on Mars.
+NASA has again postponed the Ingenuity Mars helicopter's first experimental flight, which was originally set for Sunday, April 11.

-The flight first got pushed back to no earlier than April 14 due to a safety alert during a high-speed spin test of Ingenuity's rotors two days before the scheduled flight.
-Ingenuity's flight control software will get a minor modification and reinstallation, NASA said in a statement on Monday, and the agency will set a flight date next week.
+The flight initially got pushed back to no earlier than April 14 due to a safety alert during a high-speed spin test of Ingenuity's rotors on Friday, two days before the scheduled inaugural voyage.
+Ingenuity's flight control software will get a minor modification and reinstallation, NASA said in a statement Monday, and the agency will set a flight date next week.

 During Friday's rotor test, "the command sequence controlling the test ended early due to a 'watchdog' timer expiration," NASA said in a status update.
 "This occurred as it was trying to transition the flight computer from 'Pre-Flight' to 'Flight' mode."